LeGrand-Lab/BulkAnalysis_plusNetwork/exam_INTER_conditions/static/readmedocs/recap_explain.md

 |   D7_sCs | 1000 | 0.202909455037087 | 0.0284891378559077  |

 These cutoffs are the only possible to keep 1000 genes in input, as fgsea padj results improved with input size in our dataset.
-Moreover, genes showing weak effects (or null) constitute a spectrum that does not deformate results, because strong effects will dominate and produce bigger NES.
+Moreover, genes showing weak effects (or null) constitute a spectrum that does not deformate results, because strong effects will dominate and produce bigger absolute NES.
 The smallest FDR (padj) values obtained across GSEA results are :

 ```